Ask a will, trust or estate question, get an answer ASAP!

 • State: when applied to states of the United States, includes the District of Columbia, the commonwealth of Puerto Rico and the several territories organized by Congress.
 See Wisconsin Statutes 990.01

-(2) A person appointed to enforce a trust created for the care of an animal or another noncharitable purpose as provided in s.
+(2) An animal protector or a person appointed to enforce a trust created for a noncharitable purpose without an ascertainable beneficiary as provided in either s.
 701.0408 or 701.0409 has the rights of a qualified beneficiary under this chapter.

-(3) The attorney general of this state has the rights of a qualified beneficiary with respect to a charitable trust having its principal place of administration in this state only when the charitable interest to be represented would qualify under sub.
-(1) but no charitable organization has been expressly designated to receive distribution under the terms of a charitable trust.
+(3) The attorney general of this state has the rights of a qualified beneficiary under this chapter with respect to a charitable trust having its principal place of administration in this state only when there is no identified charitable organization that would qualify under sub.
+(1).